 30th Annual Labour Law Conference 2017

-The early conferences were held at the University of Natal and were organised by the three partner universities: Natal (UKZN), Cape Town (the Institute for Development and Labour Law) and the University of the Witwatersrand (Centre for Applied Legal Studies or CALS.).
+The early conferences were held at the University of Natal, and were organised by the three partner universities: Natal (UKZN), Cape Town (the Institute for Development and Labour Law) and the University of the Witwatersrand (Centre for Applied Legal Studies).
 The conference moved to the Convention Centre in Durban and later to the Sandton Convention Centre in Johannesburg.
-This year the ALLC is moving to a new venue in Johannesburg and the Conference Company will facilitate the organisation with the partner universities.
+In 2016, the ALLC moved to a new venue in Johannesburg and, like in 2016, the Conference Company will facilitate the organisation with the partner universities.

-The ALLC is attended by labour law and human resource professionals, trade unionists and members from the public service and attracts in excess of 800 delegates annually.
-The themes of the conference continue to reflect a labour law in transition and the speakers are prominent labour and economic experts.
+The ALLC is attended by labour law and human resource professionals, trade unionists and members from the public service, and the event sometimes attracts in excess of 800 delegates.
+The themes of the conference continue to reflect a labour law in transition, and the speakers are prominent labour law and economic experts.